 The episode remains the most-watched scripted television episode of all time.
 In 38 years, no other scripted show has surpassed it.
 Alan Alda (Hawkeye) talked about the special finale.
 He not only starred in it but co-wrote and directed the episode.

-‘M*A*S*H’ finale remains the most-watched episode ever
+When the ‘M*A*S*H’ finale aired, it became and remains the most-watched episode ever

 Alan shared, “I wanted to send everybody home having been wounded in some way by the war.
 [The finale] emphasized the seriousness of what Hawkeye had been through.”
 Even though the show creators knew they had a great episode, they had no idea how big of an audience it would have.